TheOdinProject/curriculum/react/more-react-concepts/managing-state-with-context-api/managing-state-with-context-api.md

 So far, what we've done in the `App` component is:

-- Pass `products` and `addToCart` down to the `ProductDetail` component.
+- Pass `products` and `addToCart` down to the `ProductDetail` component
-- Pass `cartItemsCount` down to the `Header` component and the Links`component that is part of the`Header.
+- Pass `cartItemsCount` down to the `Header` component and the `Links` component that is part of the `Header`

-This is a very simple application, but imagine the application grows in size with more features added, say in the Product Detail Page, a lot more components will be nested inside the component, and potentially more nested props.
+This is a very simple application, but imagine the application grows in size as more features are added, say in the Product Detail Page.
+There will be a lot more components to nest, and potentially more nested props.
 What if we have a `Cart` component and a `ProductListing` component?
 What if we added more functionalities other than just `addToCart`?
 It can get repetitive and complex because, as we all know, more features equal more complexities.
 This is especially frequent in component-based frameworks since we're more inclined to create separate reusable components instead of inlining elements, which in turn creates more nesting and passing of props.

 ### Implementing Context API